 Sport climbing includes top-rope climbing and lead climbing.
 Top rope involves placing an anchor rope at the top of the route to run the climbing rope through.
 Lead climbing involves a lead climber ascending and setting up the quickdraws along the rock.

-Trad climbing is similar to sport climbing, but the bolts have not been secured in the climbing route.
-This requires placing bolts along the rock wall, and as the climb is finished, all of the equipment must be removed from the wall.
+Trad climbing is similar to sport climbing, but the bolts have not been secured onto the climbing route.
+This requires placing bolts along the rock wall at the moment of the climb, and then, once the climb is finished, all of the equipment must be removed from the wall.
 Nuts and camming devices must be carried along with the climber.

 This is a more difficult style of climbing, as climbers must find the route and secure the equipment on their own.